How To Increase Lung Capacity For Running (Bonus: Lung Exercises)

 As mentioned before, in a workout such as swimming, the swimmer focuses diligently on breath control.
 Many athletes use swimming as a way to build lung capacity.

-A person new to swimming and bilateral breathing may find that in the beginning, they have to breathe every couple of strokes.
-As you get more efficient at swimming and can hold your breath longer, often you find yourself breathing on a less frequent cadence.
+A person new to swimming and bilateral breathing may find that they have to breathe every couple of strokes in the beginning.
+However, as you get more efficient at swimming and can hold your breath longer, often you find yourself breathing on a less frequent cadence.

 Is Running Good For Your Lungs?

-Did you know that famous track and field athlete Jackie Joyner-Kersee had asthma but through running, overcame her obstacles?
+Did you know that famous track and field athlete Jackie Joyner-Kersee had asthma but, through running, overcame her obstacles?
 If you’re a Pittsburgh Steeler fan, you have heard of Jerome “The Bus” Bettis.
-Bettis had an asthma attack in a nationally televised football game and went on to become a hero for children everywhere living with the infliction.
+Bettis had an asthma attack in a nationally televised football game and became a hero for children everywhere living with the infliction.

 Running is a great way to strengthen your lungs.
 Just remember that if you are struggling to breathe while workout out and do not gain control back once you stop exerting yourself, this could be a sign that you need medical intervention.